ioer-dresden/carto-lab-docker/docs/use-cases/ssh-client-auth.md

 ## 3. User Workflow (Inside Carto-Lab)

-Because Carto-Lab automatically configures your Git identity variables on startup, no manual setup is required inside the container if you used a password-less key!
+Because Carto-Lab automatically configures Git identity variables and SSH configuration on startup, no manual setup is required inside the container!

-You can immediately use `git push`, `git fetch`, or the JupyterLab visual Git extension.
-SSH will automatically read the mounted key, and Git will use your injected name and email.
+If you created a **password-less** key (recommended), the user is completely ready to go:

-**Using the Git Extension & Terminal**
+* **Visual Git Extension:** Click the Git icon in the left JupyterLab sidebar to stage files, commit, push, and pull directly with the UI.

-If you followed the guide and created a **password-less** key, you are completely finished!
-You can immediately use `git push`, `git fetch`, or the JupyterLab visual Git extension without any further configuration.
-SSH will automatically read the mounted key.
+* **Terminal:** Open a terminal tab inside JupyterLab and run `git push origin main` or `git fetch` without any credential prompts.

 !!! info "Using a Password-Protected Key (Optional)"
-    If you chose to secure your deploy key with a passphrase, the visual Git extension will fail until the key is unlocked.
+    If you chose to secure your deploy key with a passphrase, the visual Git extension will fail until the key is unlocked in the background agent.

     Carto-Lab runs a global background SSH agent.
 You only need to unlock the key **once per container restart**.
 Open a single terminal in JupyterLab and run: